-Selling Your Land: How to Prepare & What to Expect
+Selling Your Ranch: How to Prepare & What to Expect

 August 2016 marks my 30th year selling land.
-I’ve been involved in some of the most significant land transactions in several states, including farms, ranches, timber and plantations.
-This article is about preparing your ranch for sale, however many of the recommendations can be applied to different types of land in any state.
+I’ve been involved in some of the most significant land transactions in several states, including farms, ranches, timber, and plantations.
+This article is about preparing your ranch for sale; however, many of the recommendations can be applied to different types of land in any state.

-There are generally two types of ranch owners: the multi-generational ranch owner who uses the ranch as their primary income source, and the modern ranch investor who uses the ranch to recreate and as a gathering place for friends and family.
+There are generally two types of ranch owners: the multi-generational ranch owner, who uses the ranch as their primary income source, and the modern ranch investor, who uses the ranch to recreate and as a gathering place for friends and family.
 For both of these ranch owners, selling a ranch is almost always an emotional process.
-For traditional ranch families, the ranch has been the fabric that has woven multiple generations together through shared work and hardship, as well as hard-fought successes fueled by a love of the land, country and family.
+For traditional ranch families, the ranch has been the fabric that has woven multiple generations together through shared work and hardship, as well as hard-fought successes fueled by a love of the land, country, and family.

 For an increasing number of ranch owners whose primary income does not come from the ranch, the property serves as a retreat.
-It is a place they go to escape from day-to-day life, learn new skills (like fly fishing and horseback riding), gather family and friends and strengthen relationships through shared adventure.
+It is a place they go to escape from day-to-day life, learn new skills (like fly fishing and horseback riding), gather family and friends, and strengthen relationships through shared adventure.
 This is their happy place, where they sleep more soundly than any place on earth.